signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 ### The IClosedPoco

-The [`IClosedPoco`](IClosedPoco.cs) interface (that is a `[CKTypeDefiner]` without any property) is a special marker that expects the final IPoco to be "closed": one of its IPoco definition MUST expose all the properties of all its interfaces.
+The [`IClosedPoco`](IClosedPoco.cs) interface marker (no properties) is a `[CKTypeDefiner]` that expects the final IPoco to be "closed": one of its IPoco definition MUST expose all the properties of all its interfaces.

-A Poco family can have such a "Closure interface" without being a `IClosedPoco`, but if `IClosedPoco` belongs to the family definition an no closure can be found, it is an error.
+A Poco family can have such a "Closure interface" without being a `IClosedPoco`, but if `IClosedPoco` belongs to the family definition, this closure is guarenteed to exist: when no closure can be found, it is an error.

 ## Poco for Data Exchange